-State and local transportation systems management and operations (TSMO) programs strive to optimize the use of existing roadway facilities through traveler information, incident management, road weather management, arterial management, and other strategies targeting the causes of congestion.
+Transportation systems management and operations (TSMO) programs strive to optimize the use of roadway facilities through traveler information, incident management, road weather management, arterial management, and other strategies targeting the causes of congestion.
 TSMO programs require real-time, high-quality, and wide-ranging roadway information.
-However, gaps in geographic coverage, lags in information timeliness, life-cycle costs for field equipment, and jurisdictional stovepipes associated with fixed sensor and camera monitoring can limit agencies' ability to proactively operate the system.
+However, geographic coverage gaps, lags in information timeliness, life-cycle costs for field equipment, and jurisdictional stovepipes associated with fixed sensor and camera monitoring can limit agencies' abilities to proactively operate transportation systems.

-Public agencies at the Federal, State, and local levels are increasing both their situational awareness and the quality and quantity of operations data using crowdsourcing, which enables agency staff to cost-effectively apply proactive strategies and make better decisions that lead to safer and more reliable travel.
+Public agencies at the Federal, State, and local levels are increasing their situational awareness and the quality and quantity of operations data using crowdsourcing, which enables agency staff to cost-effectively apply proactive strategies and make better decisions that lead to safer and more reliable travel.

-Seventeen States are developing implementation plans and learning more about crowdsourcing to advance operations.
-Thirteen States are demonstrating and assessing crowdsourcing strategies.
-Eight States have institutionalized crowdsourcing for operations.
+Thirteen States are developing implementation plans and learning more about crowdsourcing to advance operations.
+Eighteen States are demonstrating and assessing crowdsourcing strategies.
+Nine States have institutionalized crowdsourcing for operations.